martinsimecek/web-authapp/README.md

 - Contact: hello@martinsimecek.cz

 ## About
-This is the core module for personal web applications.
-It is secure authentication and authorization tool where users can review their personal information, list login attempts, or change your password.
-Administrators can also list, create, update or delete accounts of other users.
+This is the core module for personal web apps.
+It is secure authentication and authorization tool where users can review their personal information, list login attempts, or change the password.
+Administrators can also list, create, update or delete accounts of users.

 ## Setup
-Database structure can be created with SQL commands in **db.sql** file.
-The database connection also requires the **_config.php** file in the root folder with following code:
+Database can be created with SQL commands in **db.sql** file.
+The database connection also requires the **config.php** file in the **app** folder with following code:

     <?php
       // Configurate connection